-In addition to possible disputes, companies often use severance agreements as an inducement to agree to a strict noncompete agreement, which can limit your ability to accept other employment offers, as we mentioned above.
-An employment law lawyer can help protect you from overly restrictive NCAs, so you can freely accept other positions – regardless of the company.
+In addition to possible disputes, companies often use severance agreements as an inducement to agree to a strict noncompete agreement, which can limit your ability to accept other job offers, as we mentioned above.
+An attorney can help protect you from overly restrictive NCAs, so you can freely accept other positions – regardless of the company.

 In some cases, an employer will promise an acceptable severance package and never deliver.
-Employment litigation lawyers can help you enforce your agreement and obtain the benefits you deserve.
+An attorney can help you enforce your agreement and obtain the benefits you deserve.

 How Can a Little Rock Severance Attorney Lawyer Help?